alvpr/grassmannian/README.md

 - L -> Constellation size or number of points.
 - N -> Number of receive antennas.

 This code is intended for research purposes.
-Some tasks could be further automated; for example, the selection of geodesic indices is currently performed by running the script diametra_set.m and then manually adjusting the indices.
+Some tasks could be further automated; for example, the selection of geodesic indices is currently performed by running the script diametral_set.m and then manually adjusting the indices.